rainbowqio/rq-generic/README.md

-# RainbowQ: A Resource Advisor
+# RainbowQ Almanac Schema

+Data structure for [RainbowQ](https://github.com/rainbowqio/qio) Almanacs.

-## ETL: Build rainbow.toml
+## Usage

+1. `go get github.com/rainbowq/qio` if you have a Golang environment
+2. `docker pull rainbowq/qio` to run as a container
+3. `qio list` will create a new database
+4. `cd $HOME/.config/qio/`
+5. `rm rainbow.toml`
+6. `ln -s <PATH_TO>/rainbow.toml` (i.e. this directory)
+7. `qio list` will now show the newly installed rainbow

+You may also want to make a copy and place that in `$HOME/.config/qio/` so you won't clobber it on a code refresh.

+## ETL example

+This example shows how the included shell script could be used to download data from a Github repo and perform some munging on it.

 1. `export GH_TOKEN=<personal access token>`
 2. `./etl.sh`
 3. Commit the new `rainbow.toml` data file.

-## Usage

-If you have access to the rainbowq releases.

-1. `go get github.com/rainbowq/qio` OR download binary
-2. `qio list` will create a new database
-3. `cd $HOME/.config/qio/`
-4. `rm rainbow.toml`
-5. `ln -s <PATH_TO>/rainbowq/rq/rainbow.toml`
-6. `qio list` will now show the newly installed rainbow

-## Container Deployment

-### Local

-1. Follow the ETL steps above
-2. docker build .

-### Deployment

-_COMING SOON_: This repo will connect to a build pipeline that constructs the docker image with the QIO binary (available via the same token, only using a tag/release) and uploads it to a registry.

 ## About RainbowQ